-Social media protection solutions prevent unauthorised access to your social media accounts, help you find accounts posing as your brand or executives and shield customers from malicious social media content.
+Social media protection solutions prevent unauthorized access to your social media accounts, help you find accounts posing as your brand or executives and shield customers from malicious social media content.

 Issues & Risks